-Did you know that dairy can make PCOS symptoms worse, just like sugar and bad carbs can?
+Did you know that dairy can make symptoms of hormone imbalance worse, just like sugar and bad carbs can?

-Most women with PCOS know that avoiding bad carbs, sugars and processed foods are crucial to maintaining a healthy diet while dealing with PCOS.
+Most women know that avoiding bad carbs, sugars and processed foods are crucial to maintaining a healthy diet while dealing with hormone balance.

 But most of us don’t know about dairy.
 And you might be surprised!